On Agents and Representation

 Direct on *(+44 7973 406067)*

-I've had 3 agents, my first sadly passed; a shame because we got on well andhe understood what I do and CAN DO and the direction I wanted to go in, whichis essentially feature film/HETV to support storytelling by designing cohesivelooks and nuanced details for a convincing throughline.
+I've had 3 agents, my first sadly passed; a loss and sad because we got on well and he understood the direction I wanted to go in, which is essentially period or stylised work for feature film/HETV to support storytelling by designing cohesive looks and nuanced details for a convincing throughline with producers and directors who will resource a good prep with timely access to the cast and the budget for a solid team as mentioned above.

-I enjoy so much standing by in a focused, quiet way on scenes of good dialog with fine actors.
-For me that's the magic of movie making.
-Co-creating thin convincing character and or transformational looks are what I do best especially with wigs, ageing or postiche (beards & laid on facial hair).
+I enjoy standing by in a focused, quiet way for me that's the magic of movie making.
+Co-creating thin convincing character, period and or transformational looks are what I do best especially with wigs, ageing or postiche (beards & laid on facial hair).

-Work found me by my reputation for always delivering on budget (or just under - Producer Malcolm Craddock called me especially to set up "Hornblower" for exactly that reason) or I've been sought out for a very imaginative or novel approach (Producer Julie Gardiner called me for "Casanova" for that reason) or for thin realistic work (Producer/Writer Lynda La Plante hired me for the first 3 "Trial and Retributions") to do just that.
+Often work has found me by recommendation or my reputation for always delivering on budget or just under.
+Producer Malcolm Craddock called me especially to set up the first "Hornblower" films in Ukraine for exactly that reason having been lumbered on wrap with an order pad for £10,000 of outstanding wig hire and postiche costs at the end of a previous series, "Sharpe".
+I was sought out for a novel approach to 'period' by Producer Julie Gardiner for "Casanova" who wanted me to find a way to ditch authentic period and design a modern take on period, which I did and which pre-dated the Kirsten Dunst picture "Marie Antoinnette" by a year - it must have been a zeitgeist thing, but I got there first in 2005.
+For thin realistic work (Producer/Writer Lynda La Plante hired me for the first 3 "Trial and Retributions".
 Maxine Peake put me forward for "Funny Cow" which is one of my favourite results ever.

-Directors varygreatly.
-Some tell you nothing and ask you nothing, some show you apicture for the tone of the whole picture, some are very specific but after the tone is agreed, I'm nearly always left pretty much to my own devices as a "safe pair of hands" and it's important to be that also for your team, especially the younger members.
+Directors vary greatly.
+Some tell you nothing and ask you nothing, some show you a picture for the tone of the whole production, some are very specific but after the tone is agreed.
+I'm nearly always left pretty much to my own devices as a "safe pair of hands" and it's important to be that also for your team, especially the younger members.

-So regarding representation, I've put myself in the hands of the Universe and The Law ofAttraction because people who get that principle are the kind of filmmakers I want to co-create and hang out with.
+So regarding representation, I've put myself in the hands of the Universe and The Law ofAttraction because people who get that principle are the kind of filmmakers with whom I'd prefer to co-create.

 I often scan the usual sources to find out what's in development or pre-production and make approaches, some of which get through, or I am called directly.
 I know after all these years where I am able to do a good job and I'm sure producers and directors who know what they're looking for can pop my name in the hat if they have seen and like my work.
 Shall we meet?